Travis Hansen

+After retiring from professional basketball in 2013, Hansen founded Tesani Companies, a private equity and holding company based in Provo, Utah.
+Tesani oversees a diverse portfolio of businesses.
+In 2024, Tesani's subsidiary, Teamworks, was acquired by TPG, marking a significant milestone in the company's growth trajectory.

+In July 2025, Hansen was appointed Senior Associate Athletic Director at BYU, where he leads the university’s Name, Image and Likeness (NIL) and revenue-sharing programs for all 21 NCAA Division I sports.

 Early life and education

-Hansen was born in Provo, Utah to Scott W. Hansen and Laurie Ann Hansen (née Mitchell).
+Hansen was born on April 15, 1978, in Provo, Utah, to Scott W. Hansen and Laurie Ann Hansen (née Mitchell).
 His mother died of pancreatic cancer in 1997 when Hansen was 18 years old.

 Hansen starred on his basketball team and graduated from Mountain View High School, where he averaged nearly a triple-double, 18.6 ppg, 8.4 rpg, 7.5 apg and was team captain of the Bruins when they were named Region Champions and Consolation Champions in 1996.

 Hansen began his college basketball career at Utah Valley State College in his hometown of Orem, Utah, where he averaged 11.2 ppg and 3.6 rpg. and he received the Iron Man award.

 Hansen went on to serve as a full-time missionary for the Church of Jesus Christ of Latter-day Saints in Santiago, Chile, for two years.
 One week after returning from his mission, he played in a tournament in California where he drove baseline and broke the backboard.
 That incident landed him in a Los Angeles hospital, where he received multiple stitches.

 After being heavily recruited by Utah, Cal, Indiana, New Mexico, UNLV, Arizona, Arizona State, and many other teams, he signed for Brigham Young University.
-Hansen transferred from Utah Valley University to Brigham Young University, where he graduated with a BA in health science.
+Hansen transferred from Utah Valley University to Brigham Young University, where he studied Community Health.
 He later earned a certificate of non-profit management from Duke University.

-BYU
+College career

-Hansen played basketball for the BYU Cougars from 2000 to 2003.
+Attending Brigham Young University, Hansen played basketball for the BYU Cougars from 2000 to 2003.
 During his time there, he was also known as "Elder 8 Mile", for his similar appearance to rapper Eminem.
 He was a two-time All-MWC selection, MWC Defensive Player of the Year, and a two-time All-District selection.
 He finished with a 44–1 home record (all-time best in BYU history), won two MWC championships, and was selected with the 8th pick in the 2nd round in the NBA draft.
 With his selection by the Atlanta Hawks in 2003, he became the first BYU men's basketball player to be drafted since Shawn Bradley in 1993.
-Hansen was known for his defensive ability, vertical leap, intensity, and outside shooting.
+Hansen served as a team captain and lead BYU to a Mountain West Conference Tournament championship, securing the team's first NCAA Tournament appearance since 1995.
+As a senior in 2003, he led the Cougars to another strong season, earning an at-large bid to the NCAA Tournament.
 He posted career highs of 30 points and 17 rebounds in a single game against Pepperdine during his junior year.